-City of Pine Bluff, neighborhood associations, merchants associations, residents, business owners (to be completed with Implementation phase).
+City of Pine Bluff, neighborhood associations, merchants associations, residents, business owners.
+Refer to Part Three: Implementation for Timeframe and Responsible Party for each Action Step outlined within this chapter.

 There are a number of ways to determine how much value is being lost each year from property tax collections.
 Given the declining property values and vacancy rates, the trend is not likely to reverse quickly, and the City has not yet hit the bottom.
 There is a counterintuitive argument for the City of Plne Bluff, Jefferson County, or another tax-exempt entity purchasing or taking ownership of vacant and abandoned properties.
 If properties are held by private owners there is at least the potential for collection of property tax.
 Held in public accounts, the property is exempt from tax collections and will not generate income for the public entities.